Eczema Flare Ups - Featured Image

 7. Drink plenty of water

-You may have heard the phrase “don’t let dehydration ruin your vacation” before, but it is especially important for people with eczema to stay hydrated.
+You may have heard the phrase "don't let dehydration ruin your vacation".
+It is especially important for people with eczema to stay hydrated.
 Dehydration can trigger a flare-up, so make sure to drink plenty of water throughout the day.

 Drinking lots of water can prevent eczema flare ups.